Mahasena of Anuradhapura: Discrimination against Theravada Buddhism

-Mahasena was the younger son of King Gotabaya, who ruled the country from 253 to 266 CE.
+Mahasena was the younger son of King Gotabhaya, who ruled the country from 253 to 266 CE.
 His elder brother and predecessor to the throne was King Jetthatissa, who was the king from 266 to 275.
 Mahasen and Jetthatissa were educated by a Buddhist monk named Sanghamitta, who was a follower of the Vaitulya doctrine.
-Mahasen also became a follower of this doctrine, which was associated with Mahayana Buddhism.
+Mahasena also became a follower of this doctrine, which was associated with Mahayana Buddhism.
 Theravada Buddhism was traditionally the official religion of the country.
-However, when Mahasen acquired the throne, he ordered the Bhikkhus of Mahavihara, the largest Theravada temple in the country, to accept Mahayana teachings.
-When they refused, Mahasen prohibited his countrymen from providing food to the Theravada Bhikkhus, and established a fine for violating this.
+However, when Mahasena acquired the throne, he ordered the Bhikkhus of Mahavihara, the largest Theravada temple in the country, to accept Mahayana teachings.
+When they refused, Mahasena prohibited his countrymen from providing food to the Theravada Bhikkhus, and established a fine for violating this.
 As a result, the Buddhist monks abandoned Anuradhapura and went to the Ruhuna municipality in the South of the country.

-Mahasen destroyed the Mahavihara, and the materials obtained from there were used for building the Jethavanaramaya.
+Mahasena destroyed the Mahavihara, and the materials obtained from there were used for building the Jethavanaramaya.
 Lovamahapaya, which belonged to the Mahavihara, was also destroyed.
 After this incident, the king's chief minister and friend, Meghavannabaya, rebelled and raised an army in Ruhuna against him.
 The king came with his army to defeat Meghavannabaya and camped opposite the rebel camp.
-On the night before the battle was to be fought, Meghavannabaya managed to enter Mahasen's camp and convinced him to stop the violence against Theravada Buddhists.
-Mahasen agreed to stop the violence and made peace with Meghavannabaya, and later reconstructed the Mahavihara.
+On the night before the battle was to be fought, Meghavannabaya managed to enter Mahasena's camp and convinced him to stop the violence against Theravada Buddhists.
+Mahasena agreed to stop the violence and made peace with Meghavannabaya, and later reconstructed the Mahavihara.